jeffreyadams/atlasofliegroups-docs/atlas_build/html/_sources/tutorial/video_1B/atlas_coordinates.txt

     atlas>

 These are isomorphic root data.
 They are equal up to a change of coordinates.
-It just takes getting used to understanding which coordinates ``atlas`` is using.
+We just need to be aware of which coordinates ``atlas`` is using.